thijsrijkers/TrumpAPI/README.md

 <tr>
 <td>|</td>
-<td>This means a AND statement, for example if you want two tables: FROM debate, tweets.
-The ',' in this case is the | in the URL</td>
+<td>This means a AND statement, for example if you want two tables: FROM debate, tweets.</td>
 </tr>
 <tr>
 <td>=</td>